Skip to main content

 Traditional classroom model

-Upon successful completion of the course, students will be able to: discuss database concepts, such as data normalization, data modeling, query design, relationships, SQL, client/server and transation processing and apply them by designing, building and implementing a fully functional relational database using either Microsoft Access and/or SQL Server.
+Upon successful completion of the course, students will be able to: define and apply database concepts such as: database design, relational database design, database architecture, entity-relationships, data normalization, data modeling, ensuring data independence, query design, relationships, SQL, client/server, transaction processing, data types, indexing, ODBC, data access languages, security.
+The student will be able to design, build and implement a fully functional relational database using either Microsoft Access and/or SQL Server implementing the concepts covered.

-Major topics are: database concepts and definitions, logical organization, components of databases, database architecture and data modeling, data normalization, data descriptions and query languages, SQL, query processing, transaction processing, database integrity, database design, client/server environment, Microsoft Access, data access using ADO and DAO.
-Pre- or co-requisites: Introduction to Computers, Visual Basic.
+Topics covered are: database concepts and definitions, logical organization, components of databases, database architecture and data modeling, data normalization, data descriptions and query languages, SQL, query processing, transaction processing, database integrity, database design, client/server environment, Microsoft Access, data access using ADO and DAO.